-The three rental car companies under the Hertz Corporation umbrella—Hertz, Dollar and Thrifty—have updated their payment policy and are now accepting debit cards in many European countries, including Belgium, Czech Republic, France, Germany, Italy, Luxembourg, The Netherlands, Slovakia, Spain and the United Kingdom.
+In the last year, the three rental car companies under the Hertz Corporation umbrella—Hertz, Dollar and Thrifty— updated their payment policies and are now accepting debit cards in many European countries, including Belgium, Czech Republic, France, Germany, Italy, Luxembourg, The Netherlands, Slovakia, Spain and the United Kingdom.

 But you should know that paying for a rental car with a debit card—especially when outside the U.S.—is not without risk.
 Here’s what you need to know before you decide to pay for an overseas rental with a debit card.

 Hertz’s New Policy on Debit Cards in Europe

 The new “Pay Your Own Way” policy allows customers to pay with a Debit Mastercard or other recognized debit cards when renting standard car and van rentals at key European locations.
 Renters will undergo the usual ID and driver’s license checks before renting the vehicle.